godatadriven/python-devcontainer-template/blogpost.md

 }
 ```

-This does basically means: as a base for our Devcontainer, use the `Dockerfile` located in the current directory, and build it with a *current working directory* (cwd) of `..`.
+This basically means: as a base for our Devcontainer, use the `Dockerfile` located in the current directory, and build it with a *current working directory* (cwd) of `..`.

-So how does this `Dockerfile` look like?
+So what does this `Dockerfile` look like?

 ```docker
 FROM python:3.10